Matthew Moser

 Ott Hall

-Dr. M. can regularly be found with his nose in a favorite book (currently: St. Teresa of Ávila’s The Interior Castle).
-When not reading or writing, Dr. M. and his wife, Kaitlyn, can be found enjoying long hikes with their dog (Oliver), playing notoriously complex board games, or enjoying a good cappuccino while exploring museums or browsing used bookshops.
+Dr. M. can regularly be found with his nose in a favorite book or writing.
+When not reading or writing, Dr. M. can be found on long hikes, playing notoriously complex board games, enjoying a good cappuccino in a cozy coffee shop, or browsing used bookshops.

 Education